 What all factors should you keep in mind while developing questions for reference checking?

 When asking information about the candidate from the provided references, try to ensure that you are asking questions about the candidate, in relevance to the job position that the candidate has applied to.

-One instance is, if the candidate has applied for a job, where following the rules and regulations is mandatory, then ask the reference about the candidates’ ability to adhere to strict guidelines and discuss about the performance of the candidate when subjected to such conditions.
+One instance is if the candidate has applied for a job, were following the rules and regulations is mandatory, then ask the reference about the candidates’ ability to adhere to strict guidelines and discuss the performance of the candidate when subjected to such conditions.

-Try to make sure that the questions you usually ask are open ended and do not have a fixed and definite answer, try to observe the behaviour of the references, to check if they are lying or bluffing about the candidate’s performance.
+Try to make sure that the questions you usually ask open ended and do not have a fixed and definite answer, try to observe the behavior of the references, to check if they are lying or bluffing about the candidate’s performance.

 Contacting the Given References:

 What is the best method to contact a reference provided by the candidate during reference checking?

 In most cases, the best way to call a reference is usually by phone.
 When calling the reference, try to follow a professional etiquette.
 When contacting the reference, briefly explain to them who you are and what your position is and state for what purpose you are calling them.

 After which, briefly state about the job position that the candidate has applied to and inform them that they have the candidate’s consent in doing this reference check.
 Also, try to move the conversation progressively, to estimate how long the call will be.